 READ THE WHOLE ESSAY IT IS AMONG THE ARTICLES

-* There is no such thing as "making things simple in general" simplicity is felt not measured or calculated; simple means that it makes sense here and now, commonsense for these people in this context, with this purpose.
-Simplicity is relative to the human mind.
+* There is no such thing as "making things simple in general" or "objectively".
+Simplicity is felt, not measured or calculated; "simple" means that it makes sense here and now, commonsense for these people, for this person, in this context, with this purpose.
+Simplicity is relative to the living human mind.
 Universal simplicity is a machine-dream.